codewithadvi/Explainr/README.md

 ## The Story Behind Explainr

-My dad always told me something that stuck with me through every exam, every interview, and every late-night debugging session:
+My dad always told me something that stuck with me:

 > **"If you can't explain something, you don't really know it."**